-Since installing its biomass heating system and briquette maker late last year, Rowlinson Garden Products has done away with wood skips on its site – and potentially hefty heating and woodwaste disposal bills.
+Since installing its biomass heating system and briquette maker, Rowlinson Garden Products has done away with wood skips on its site – and potentially hefty heating and woodwaste disposal bills.

 “We wanted to reduce the cost of removing waste and use it to heat the factory.
 It seems crazy that we had the fuel, we just needed the heaters,” said commercial and operations director Charles Firth.

-After considering various options, Rowlinson decided on a solution from Fercell Weima UK, which designed, manufactured and installed ducting, a shredder, briquette press, worm screw conveyor, automatic carousel bagging system and three warm air heaters.
+After considering various options, Rowlinson decided on a solution from Fercell, which designed, manufactured and installed ducting, a shredder, briquette press, worm screw conveyor, automatic carousel bagging system and three warm air heaters.
 “Fercell were very competitive with a very good standard of machine,” said Mr Firth.

 The old oil-fired heaters were fed from tanks that the fork lift trucks also draw from so while it is difficult to quantify the cost savings made, Mr Firth said the impact on oil consumption is significant.

-At present the briquettes, which are bagged into 10kg units, are sold through Rowlinson’s factory shop but the company is looking for a small chain distributor that will take them by the pallet load.
+The briquettes, which are bagged into 10kg units, are sold through Rowlinson’s factory shop, but the company is looking for a small chain distributor that will take them by the pallet load.

-Briquette machines, said Fercell marketing and communications manager Bruce Le Gros, put biomass within reach for many smaller companies.
-“Makng pellets is expensive but a briquette machine can cost under £10,000,” he said.
-Briquettes also had the advantage of being able to be stored and they have a similar calorific value as brown coal.
-“A lot of small joinery companies are shovelling shavings on a fire but that’s like putting flour with butter – it doesn’t mix forever.
+Briquette machines put biomass within reach for many smaller companies.
+Briquettes have the advantage of being able to be stored and they have a similar calorific value as brown coal.
+“A lot of small joinery companies are shovelling shavings on a fire, but that’s like putting flour with butter – it doesn’t mix forever.
 Shavings can almost put the fire out, you can’t store them, and as they take on moisture complete combustion can become impossible,” said Mr Le Gros.
-Fercell will soon be offering a new range of high density briquetters that can produce briquettes from MDF, overcoming the problem of the material not binding.
+Fercell offer a range of high density briquette presses that can produce briquettes from MDF.